nadeemm763/turbo-carnival/README.md

 The test suite covers two main scenarios:

-Broken Links: The test case checks for any broken links present on the Internet Heroku application.
+<h6>Broken Links:</h6> The test case checks for any broken links present on the Internet Heroku application.
 It ensures that all links are functional and lead to the expected destinations.

 Uploading a File: This test case verifies the file upload functionality of the Internet Heroku application.
 It ensures that users can successfully upload files and receive appropriate feedback.